grafana/pyroscope/docs/sources/configure-client/grafana-alloy/_index.md

 ### Set up eBPF profiling

 1. Ensure your system runs a Linux kernel version 4.9 or newer.
-1. Install a collector, such as Grafana Alloy, on the target machine or container.
+1. Install a collector, such as Alloy, on the target machine or container.
 1. Configure Alloy to use eBPF for profiling.
-Refer to the [eBPF documentation](/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-agent/ebpf) for detailed steps.
+Refer to the [eBPF documentation](/docs/pyroscope/<PYROSCOPE_VERSION>/configure-client/grafana-alloy/ebpf) for detailed steps.
 1. The collector collects eBPF profiles and sends them to the Pyroscope server.

 ### Supported languages